awslabs/eksdemo/docs/install-karpenter.md

     # Setting drift to false disables the drift disruption method to watch for drift between currently deployed nodes
     # and the desired state of nodes set in provisioners and node templates
     drift: true
+    # -- spotToSpotConsolidation is ALPHA and is disabled by default.
+    # Setting this to true will enable spot replacement consolidation for both single and multi-node consolidation.
+    spotToSpotConsolidation: false

 Creating 1 post-install resources for autoscaling-karpenter Creating post-install resource: karpenter-default-nodepool